 When Children Won’t Eat: Picky Eaters vs Problem Feeders

 Assessment and Treatment using the SOS Approach to Feeding

-The 4-day Basic Conference is designed for babies, toddlers and small children.
+The 5-day Main Conference is designed for babies, toddlers and small children.
 Other ages and special populations are covered in the Advanced Workshops.

 Participants attending will be able to:

-- Identify oral, sensory, motor, cognitive and emotional developmental milestones key to feeding.
+- Identify at least five of the oral, sensory, motor, cognitive or emotional developmental milestones key to being able to eat well.

-- Recognize and describe the major reasons why children won’t eat, as based on learning theory principles.
+- List three reasons why children won’t eat, as based on learning theory principles.